hanbit0218/next-portfolio/README.md

 ## 🪪 License

-This project is licensed under the David SOng License
+This project is licensed under the David Song License

 ## 🏆 Acknowledgments